Dispersal-induced instability in complex ecosystems: Results

 {\bf Eigenvalue spectra.} We show some example eigenvalue spectra of the matrix $\mathbf{M}_q$ in Fig. \ref{fig:turinginstability}.
 The vast majority of the eigenvalues group into a `bulk' region, with the exception of a few outliers.
 These outliers cannot be ignored -- the excursion of even one eigenvalue across the imaginary axis to the positive real side makes the equilibrium unstable.

-Using the statistical properties of $\mathbf{M}_q$ we are able to calculate mathematically the bulk regions to which most of the eigenvalues are confined, and the locations of any outliers.
-In Figs. \ref{fig:turinginstability} (a)--(c) we show that these calculations agree very well with the spectra of computer-generated random matrices.
+Using the statistical properties of $\mathbf{M}_q$ we are able to calculate mathematically the bulk regions to which most of the eigenvalues are confined and the locations of any outliers.
+In Figs. \ref{fig:turinginstability}a --\ref{fig:turinginstability}c we show that these calculations agree very well with the spectra of computer-generated random matrices.
 We can therefore predict what community properties lead to stability or instability.

 As Fig. \ref{fig:turinginstability} demonstrates, it is possible to find circumstances under which the model community is destabilised by the inclusion of dispersal.
-Fig. \ref{fig:turinginstability} (a) shows the eigenvalue spectrum for the model without spatial effects ($q=0$, or $D_u = D_v = 0$, see Methods).
-All eigenvalues in panel (a) have negative real parts and we conclude that the equilibrium is stable for the non-spatial model ecosystem.
-In Fig. \ref{fig:turinginstability} (b) we take into account dispersal and show the eigenvalue spectrum for a non-zero wavenumber.
-All other parameters are the same as in panel (a).
-An outlier eigenvalue strays over the imaginary axis, demonstrating that the equilibrium is now unstable.
-For perturbations with higher wavenumbers the outlier then returns to the negative half-plane (panel (c)) -- the equilibrium is stable with respect to perturbations of higher wavenumber.
+Figure \ref{fig:turinginstability}a shows the eigenvalue spectrum for the model without spatial effects ($q=0$, or equivalently $D_u = D_v = 0$, see Methods).
+All eigenvalues in Fig. \ref{fig:turinginstability}a have negative real parts so we conclude that the equilibrium is stable for the model ecosystem without dispersal.
+In Fig. \ref{fig:turinginstability}b we take into account dispersal and show the eigenvalue spectrum for a non-zero wavenumber.
+All other parameters are the same as in Fig. \ref{fig:turinginstability}a.
+Now, an outlier eigenvalue strays over the imaginary axis, demonstrating that the equilibrium is unstable.
+For perturbations with higher wavenumbers the outlier returns to the negative half-plane (Fig. \ref{fig:turinginstability}c) -- the equilibrium is stable with respect to perturbations of higher wavenumber.
+Figure \ref{fig:turinginstability}d shows the real part of the rightmost eigenvalue ($\mbox{Re}[\omega_{\rm max}]$) as a function of the wavenumber $q$, highlighting the set of wavenumbers against which the equilibrium is unstable.

+To understand the role of trophic structure in dispersal-induced instability, let us consider momentarily a model without statistical distinction between predator and prey species (like May's original model \cite{may}), and with a common diffusion coefficient $D$ for all species.
+The rightmost eigenvalue would have the following dependence on wavenumber: $\mbox{Re}[\omega_{\rm max}] = \omega_0 - D q^2$, where $\omega_0$ is rightmost eigenvalue of the community stability matrix without dispersal ($q = 0$).
+In this simple case, $\mbox{Re}[\omega_{\rm max}]$ is a purely decreasing function of $q$ -- if $\omega_0<0$ then $\mbox{Re}[\omega_{\rm max}]<0$ for all values of $q$.
+There can be no dispersal-induced instability here.
+The inclusion of trophic structure in our model leads to a maximum in $\mbox{Re}[\omega_{\rm max}]$ at a non-zero value of $q$ (Fig. \ref{fig:turinginstability}d) and, consequently, a finite band of non-zero wavenumbers against which the equilibrium is unstable.
+This is the essence of why dispersal in combination with tropic structure can promote instability.